Large Deviations Optimal Scheduling of Closed Queueing Networks: Analysis of Scaled MaxWeight Policies: Proof of Theorem

 \end{lem}

-\begin{rem}[Critical Subset Property] Lemma \ref{lem:explicit_gamma} provides the most likely demand sample path that leads to demand dropping under \textit{any} dispatch policy that is exponent optimal, starting at state\footnote{Remark~\ref{rem:critical-subset} applies to demand dropped over a (long) finite horizon given starting state $\mathbf{\w}$.
-SMW$(\alpha)$ further forces the state to return to $\alpha$ (negative drift), so our observations carry over to the steady state as well under that policy.} $\alpha$.
-We observe the \textit{critical subset property}: (Adversary's strategy) For each starting state $\alpha\in\textup{relint}(\Omega)$, there is (are) corresponding critical subset(s) $J^* \in \textup{argmin}_{J\in\mathcal{J}} B_J\log(\lambda_J/\mu_J) $, such that the most likely demand sample path causing demand dropping drains a critical subset.
-(Controller's strategy) If the current state $\bx$ is on the most likely sample path forcing demand dropping in critical subset $J^*$ starting at $\alpha$, an exponent optimal policy (for given $\alpha$) will maximally protect $J^*$ at $\bx$.
-Lemma~\ref{lem:lyapunov_derivative} tells us that SMW$(\alpha)$ is such a policy. \end{rem} We can now prove the main theorem.
+\begin{rem}[Critical subset property] Lemma \ref{lem:explicit_gamma} provides the most likely service token sample path that leads to throughput loss under \textit{any} scheduling policy that is exponent optimal, starting at state\footnote{Remark~\ref{rem:critical-subset} applies to throughput lost over a (long) finite horizon given starting state $\balpha$.
+SMW$(\balpha)$ further forces the state to return to $\balpha$ (negative drift), so our observations carry over to the steady state as well under that policy.} $\balpha$.
+We observe the \textit{critical subset property}: \begin{compactitem}[leftmargin=*] \item (Adversary's strategy) For each starting state $\balpha\in\textup{relint}(\Omega)$, there is (are) corresponding critical subset(s) $J^* \in \textup{argmin}_{J\in\mathcal{J}} B_J\log(\lambda_J/\mu_J) $, such that the most likely service token sample path forcing throughput loss drains a critical subset. \item (Controller's strategy) If the current state $\bx$ is on the most likely sample path forcing throughput loss in critical subset $J^*$ starting at $\balpha$, an exponent optimal policy (for given $\balpha$) will maximally protect $J^*$ at $\bx$, {i.e., the policy will serve jobs in $\partial(J^*)$ exclusively using service tokens originating in $J^*$}.
+Lemma~\ref{lem:lyapunov_derivative} tells us that SMW$(\balpha)$ is such a policy. \end{compactitem} \end{rem} We can now prove the main theorem.